Notice of Annual General Meeting of Orexo

 - that the chairman of the board, Martin Nicklasson, is elected chairman of the meeting (item 2),

 - that the board of directors shall consist of seven board members with no deputy members (item 13),

 - that the number of auditors shall be one with no deputy auditors (item 13),

-- that the fees to the board of directors shall amount to SEK 2,100,000 to be allocated as follows: SEK 600,000 to the chairman and, SEK 200,000 to each of the other board members, and in total SEK 300,000 to be allocated to the members of the audit committee so that the chairman of the committee receives SEK 200,000 and SEK 100,000 are allocated between the other members of the committee, that fees to the auditor shall be paid against approved accounts, and that fees to the board members may, if agreed with Orexo, be invoiced by a company, in which case the invoiced fee shall be determined so that it is cost neutral for Orexo (item 14),
+- that the fees to the board of directors shall amount to SEK 2,200,000 to be allocated as follows: SEK 600,000 to the chairman and, SEK 200,000 to each of the other board members, and in total SEK 400,000 to be allocated to the members of the audit committee so that the chairman of the committee receives SEK 200,000 and SEK 200,000 are allocated in equal parts between the other members of the committee and that fees to the auditor shall be paid against approved accounts (item 14),

 - that Martin Nicklasson is re-elected as chairman of the board (item 15), and

 - that Ernst & Young Aktiebolag is re-elected as auditor for the period up until the end of the next annual general meeting.
 The proposal is in accordance with the recommendation by the audit committee (item 15).

 The board of directors proposes that there shall be no dividend for 2017 and that the results of the company shall be carried forward.